The Quijote simulations: Introduction

 The cosmic microwave background (CMB) is an example of a Gaussian density field\footnote{To-date, there is no significant evidence that points towards the CMB being non-Gaussian \citep{NonGaussinities_Planck}.}.
 All the information embedded in it can thus be retrieved through the power spectrum.
 Notice that for simplicity we are ignoring the non-Gaussian information that can be extracted from the CMB, e.g. through CMB lensing.
 Currently, some of the tightest and more robust constraints on the value of the cosmological parameters arise from CMB data \citep{Planck_2018}.
 Unfortunately, the primary CMB is limited to a plane on the sky at high-redshift, and is insensitive to low-redshift phenomena such as the transition from the matter dominated epoch to the Dark Energy dominated epoch.

 Since the number of modes in 3-dimensional surveys is potentially much larger than in CMB observations, it is expected that the constraining power of those surveys will surpass those of CMB observations.
 Unfortunately, in 3-dimensional surveys, most of the modes are on mildly to non-linear scales.
-In the regime where the density field is non-Gaussian, it is currently unknown what is the statistic or set of statistics that will allow to extract the maximum information from those modes.
+In the regime where the density field is non-Gaussian, it is currently unknown what is the statistic, or set of statistics, that will place the tightest constraints on the parameters.
 From a formal perspective, that question is also mathematically intractable.
 Being able to extract the cosmological information embedded into non-linear modes will enable us to tighten the value of the cosmological parameters and therefore to improve our understanding of fundamental physics.

 One way to tackle this problem is to consider a given statistic/statistics and quantify the information content on it, from linear to non-linear scales.
 Numerical simulations are needed in this case, as they are one of the most powerful ways to obtain theory predictions in the fully non-linear regime, in real- and redshift-space, for any considered statistic.
 This is the motivation that brought us to develop the \textsc{Quijote} simulations; we designed them to allow the community to easily quantify the information content on different statistics into the fully non-linear regime.